Meteor-Community-Packages/meteor-autoform-bs-datetimepicker/README.md

 aldeed:autoform-bs-datetimepicker
 =========================

+IMPORTANT: This repo is no longer maintained.
+You can find forks and other alternatives that work better on [Atmosphere](https://atmospherejs.com/?q=autoform).

 An add-on Meteor package for [aldeed:autoform](https://github.com/aldeed/meteor-autoform).
 Provides a single custom input type, "bootstrap-datetimepicker", which renders an input using the [bootstrap-datetimepicker](http://eonasdan.github.io/bootstrap-datetimepicker/) plugin.

 ## Prerequisites